26th June 2020

 Our Dental Hygienist’s Top Tips For Teeth

 Your teeth are one of your most important assets – after all, they help you eat, smile and enjoy life to the fullest, and they’re also one of the first things people note about your appearance.
-So, it makes sense to really invest in your teeth, and treat them as well as you can, ensuring they stand the test of time.
+So, it makes sense to really invest in your teeth, and treat them as well as you can, ensuring they stand the test of time, beginning with visiting your dental hygienist for regular check ups.

 Here at our Maidstone dental practice, there are so many reasons our patients book in with our dedicated team of Dental Hygienists, and we often see the same concerns and questions cropping up time after time.
 In this special post, our experts share their top tips for keeping teeth bright and beautiful – for life.